Let's talk about sweat, baby...

 When you perspire, moisture collects in your armpits, pants, and the three Bs -- the belly, brow, and back.
 Friction has a lot to do with it as well.
 There is not a lot of ventilation in these specific areas and there can be a lot of rubbing together of armpits and butt cheeks.

 Everyone has a unique body odour.
 Most of the time, the odour is not pleasant, but relatively inoffensive.
 Though, poor hygiene, excessive sweating and various other factors can produce a nose-impairing response.

 Hyperhidrosis disorder is a condition where a person sweats excessively and uncontrollably due to overactive sweat glands.
 Previous research has connected hyperhidrosis and stress.
 Usually, this excessive sweating is more embarrassing than anything.
 Although, heavy sweating can quickly lead to dehydration, particularly in warmer climates.
 Why are men sweatier then?
 Particularly when women have more sweat glands?
 A man’s sweat glands typically produce more sweat.

 It is easy to blame heavy sweating on a lack of fitness.
 Good news, this is not necessarily the case.
 Fitter athletes tend to sweat more and sooner in a workout.
 Why?
 Because their bodies are more acclimated to physical activity and are getting ready to respond.
 In fact, athletes can secrete up to one litre of water every hour.

 Some experts have suggested that the conditions we are exposed to in our first couple of years on the planet play a critical role in our sweat response.
 If you grew up in an environment with higher temperatures and humidity – you might have to suffer the lifelong consequences.

 Sweating is natural.
 Don’t sweat it.
-But if you do, then remember we have plenty of natural deodorants available to provide you with all-day protection from odour, with no nasty chemicals.
+But if you do, then remember we have plenty of natural deodorants available, including natural deodorant for women, to provide you with all-day protection from odour, with no nasty chemicals.